 If either of these situations happened to you, the medical provider could be held accountable for failing to meet and provide an acceptable standard of care.

 The wrong medication can interact poorly with other medicines, cause undesirable side effects, or in extreme cases, result in death.
-If you or a loved one is dealing with the aftermath of a medication error in Boston or nearby areas of Massachusetts, then you may be entitled to recover compensation from the doctor, nurse, or pharmacist who committed the error.
+If you or a loved one is dealing with the aftermath of a medication error in Rhode Island, then you may be entitled to recover compensation from the doctor, nurse, or pharmacist who committed the error.

 The team at Crowe & Mulvey, LLP is prepared to assist you in your medical malpractice case regarding incorrect medication.
 We have helped several victims of malpractice across the area recover the award they need to cover the costs of treatment, their pain and suffering, and more.

 How a Medication Error Could Occur

 Sometimes, medical professionals get overwhelmed at work, just like anyone else.
 However, they have chosen a profession that requires caring for people to the best of their ability.
 So when they slack on the job, it could cost someone their life.
 When medication is needed for sickness or pain, then you should receive the correct one.
 If an error is committed, that medicine could have the opposite effect of what was intended.

 - Poor Communication – If healthcare providers do not communicate with each other, then an error could be the result.
 Doctors and pharmacists need to talk to make sure that the correct medication is distributed.
 One phone call from a pharmacist could make a difference.

 - Inaccurate Medical Records – If a patient’s medical records are not updated correctly, then a doctor or nurse may not even know they are making an error.
 Those records are crucial to your care.